UPDATE – JANUARY 2026:

 Fines

-For assistance in how the EU AI Act timeline, and other bills around the globe, could impact your company when it comes to AI compliance, reach out to BABL AI.
+Also, you might need assistance in how the EU AI Act timeline, and other bills around the globe, could impact your company.
+Therefore, reach out to BABL AI.
 Their team of audit experts will offer valuable guidance.